la2050/challenge/_2021/learn/champs-charter-high-school-of-the-arts.md

   in contrast to In LA County’s 81.8 percent graduation rate.
 That same year, 52 percent of our students were admitted to four-year programs and 46 percent were admitted to 2-year colleges/universities.
-Please explain how you will define and measure success for your project.: "We define success for our portable stage project on two fronts: benefit to the school and benefit to the community.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "We define success for our portable stage project on two fronts: benefit to the school and benefit to the community.
 The school will benefit through enhanced performance opportunities, increased school spirit, and reduced cost for performance venues.
 The community will benefit from increased access to our school performances and outreach programs.\nSpecific metrics for success include:\n*\tRevenue savings.
 CHAMPS currently spends $25,000 annually for venue rentals.
 We expect to be able to decrease that amount by at least half with a portable stage solution.\n*\tIncreased attendance at performances by students’ families, particularly lower-income families.
 Not having to pay rental fees means not having to charge as much (or at all) for attendance, and having more performances at the school eliminates transportation challenges for our families.\n*\tIncreased attendance at performances by members of the community.
 A portable stage solution allows us to hold more performances in Van Nuys (instead of more distant venues) and increases the desirability of the events for community members. \n*\tIncreased visibility for the school and community interest in the arts.
 More, and higher-quality, performances for our community will help local families learn about our school.
 They will inspire children and parents to consider participation in the arts, through enrollment at CHAMPS or otherwise. \n"
-Approximately how many people will be directly impacted by this proposal?: '750' Approximately how many people will be indirectly impacted by this proposal?: '208511' Please describe the broader impact of your proposal.: > The proposal will directly impact the entire student body, faculty, and staff of CHAMPS, who will benefit from the cost savings the portable stage will provide and the enhanced opportunities to participate in performances.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '750' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '208511' Describe how Los Angeles County will be different if your work is successful.: > The proposal will directly impact the entire student body, faculty, and staff of CHAMPS, who will benefit from the cost savings the portable stage will provide and the enhanced opportunities to participate in performances.
 That